 "The Church cannot and must not remain on the sidelines in the fight for justice."

-- Pope Benedict XVIThe Department of Justice, Peace and Human Development (JPHD) promotes awareness of Catholic social teaching and opportunities to live the Baptismal call to love God and neighbor.
+- Pope Benedict XVIThe Department of Justice, Peace & Human Development (JPHD) promotes awareness of Catholic social teaching and opportunities to live the Baptismal call to love God and neighbor.

 Efforts include the anti-poverty mission of the Catholic Campaign for Human Development, as well as advocacy in support of poor and vulnerable persons and communities, in the U.S. and abroad.

 JPHD invites the participation of all who desire to live the Gospel in solidarity with neighbors across the street and around the world.

 JPHD's work is guided by the Committees on International Justice and Peace, Domestic Justice and Human Development and the Subcommittee on the Catholic Campaign for Human Development.

 Protecting Vulnerable Communities from Climate Change and Carbon Pollution